NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6B(B) slightly more lift
 - 6BB(B) changed to be 5BBB(B) with A follow up only
 - 6A
+    - Does not stagger anymore
+    - Leaves opponents on the ground on hit
+    - Has have 26 hitstun allowing followups after the move ends
     - Is grabbable until release
     - Has better tracking on startup
 - 4B guards on frames 2-15 from 2-17